 Moving on to the performance section of this review, we found these to have comparable call quality to the competitors.
 The twin microphones on buds F1 perform as intended and assist to reduce noise.
 We did not experience any big call cutoffs, connection failures or sound breaking, or white noise during our brief use.
 Given the budget point, the sound delivered by the F1’s 6mm drivers was largely sharp.
 For the most part, we thought the sound stage to be well-balanced.
 The bass is still heavily emphasised, which is typical with buds in this price range.

-The touch-sensitive portions were found to be a good size for most users, and the touch commands worked as expected.
+sensitive portions were found to be a good size for most users, and the touch commands worked as expected.
 During our tests, we were able to achieve a little over 9 hours on a single charge with the volume set to 50%, while the case added two more charges, which is roughly in line with the promised figure.